-In the Group's internal VaR and stressed VaR models, various market fluctuation scenarios are drawn up on the basis of past data, and the historical simulation method is used to run profitand-loss movement simulations that enable us to forecast probable maximum losses.
-The appropriateness of the internal model is later verified through back-testing.
+SMBC Group uses an internal model to measure VaR.
+In our internal VaR model, various market fluctuation scenarios are drawn up on the basis of past data, and the historical simulation method is used to run profit-and-loss movement simulations that enable us to forecast probable maximum losses.
+The appropriateness of the internal model is verified through back testing.
+Additionally, this model undergoes regular audits by an independent auditing firm and has been evaluated as appropriate.